In this tutorial, you’ll learn how to install Apache Iceberg locally and get hands-on experience using Apache Spark as a compute engine.

 Time Travel #

-Analyzing historical trends or tracking changes over time is often essential in a data lake.
-Iceberg provides a time-travel API that allows users to query data as it appeared at a specific version or timestamp, facilitating historical data analysis.
+Analyzing historical trends or tracking changes over time is a common need in data lakes.
+Iceberg addresses this with its time travel feature, allowing users to query data as it existed at a specific snapshot or timestamp.

 spark.sql(f"SELECT * FROM {table_name}.snapshots").show(1, truncate=False)